International Child Abduction, Child Custody, and Visitations

 The legal advisor for Japan’s PI (Ms. Masako Banno, Attorney At Law) handled the case where an American LBP requested a Japanese TP to return a child.
 For the first time in Japan, she acquired a mandatory judgment in both Japan and the United States and succeeded in returning the child to the LBP.

-These projects often come to Japan with this flow: Local central authority → Japanese foreign ministry → Japanese lawyers (The Attorney Referral System of Japanese Bar Association).
+These projects often come to Japan with this flow: Local central authority → Japanese foreign ministry → Japanese lawyers (The Attorney Referral System of the Japanese Bar Association).
 At Japan PI, we can refer a Hague attorney directly to shorten legal procedures on the Japanese side.

 A Japanese wife brought her child back to Japan with permission, but she cut out the communication later.